GET EVERYTHING OUT OF MY HEAD! (CLARITY)

 - Championing: Support and belief in the client, both personally and professionally.

 As the client’s resolve strengthened and she became more empowered, the coaching engagement matched that strength with more aggressive goals, training and creative thought.
-The results included delete the following:
+The results include the following:

 - Market Strategy: Successfully entering into a new market.